 They’re not as obvious as a discount, but buy now pay later services act as an incentive to purchase.
 It’s something that helps shoppers afford a purchase they can’t always afford to make.
 But what would happen if you took it away?

-In a recent blog covering peak season trends, we talked about a brand that turned off BNPL to study the impact on returns.
-Rather than increase due to buyer remorse, they actually went down.
+In a recent blog covering peak season trends, we discussed a brand that turned off BNPL to study the impact on returns.
+Rather than increase due to buyer remorse, they went down.

-The logic is that BNPL reduces the quality of customer.
-Someone that really wants a product may budget for it.
-If they know it requires an immediate investment, they will ensure it’s exactly what they need.
+The logic is that BNPL reduces the quality of customers.
+Someone who wants a product may budget for it.
+They will ensure it’s precisely what they need if they know it requires an immediate investment.

-BNPL implies less risk because it does not require a significant outlay at the start.
-Case in point: customers are more likely to shop on impulse and return a purchase they didn’t think through.
+BNPL implies less risk because it does not require a significant outlay initially.
+Customers are more likely to shop on impulse and return a purchase they didn’t think through.

-Again, decisions like removing BNPL are bold and should be tested the moment they go live.
+Again, decisions like removing BNPL are bold and should be tested when they go live.
 But they are certainly worth exploring.

 How to bring down eCommerce returns: a plan